-Once one has fully entered into a few enlivening encounters during a Journey's group process that is designed to be sustained through its own depth and intensity, this question is never far away from a group member's mind.
-It is the question that surfaces when the group's internal temperature rises, and a dynamic tension establishes itself in the bodies and minds of the participants and the facilitators.
+Once we've fully entered into a few lived encounters on the Hero's Journey intensive, this question is never far away from a group member's mind.
+It is the question that surfaces when the group's internal temperature rises, and a dynamic tension established itself in the bodies and minds of the participants and the facilitators.

-The arising of this very question provides validation that the journey process has taken over, the ego is no longer in charge, and something interesting is about to unfold.
+The surfacing of this very question provides us with the validation that the journey process has now taken over, and the ego is no longer in charge, and something interesting is, of course, about to unfold.

-The Journey will present group members with opportunities to learn new relational skills and new humanizing capacities, offering each person the possibility of being the authors of a new story, and not just someone endlessly caught in a script written by someone else.
+A satisfying journey will present group members with opportunities to learn new skills and new capacities, and offers them the possibility to be the authors of a new story, and not just someone endlessly caught in a script written by someone else.

-A worthwhile and meaningful journey is always a product of insightful learning, fostered by the group's interest in and support of each participant's particular adventures and ordeals.
+A worthwhile and meaningful journey is always a product of insightful learning, fostered by the group's interest in and support throughout each participant's adventures and ordeals, and the group's ability to be accompanying and engaging with them while they are in the thick of what troubles them.

-Much hinges on the group's collective ability to accompany and engage each individual while they are in the thick of what troubles them most.
-This is precisely why a solidly contained group experience is so important, so potentially threatening, and therefore, so valuable.
+This is precisely why a group experience is so important, and so potentially threatening, and therefore, so valuable.

-The journey intensive provides a vehicle that allows group members to engage in respectful scrutiny of how and why they do what they always tend to do.
+The journey intensive provides a vehicle that allows or requires group members to engage in a mutual, respectful scrutiny of how and why they do what they always tend to do.
 The group facilitator's job is to stand simultaneously inside and outside of this dynamic as it develops.

-To make a meaningful change in one's life can seem insurmountable to a group member when they are in their deepest place of vulnerability and need.
+To actually make a meaningful change in one's life can seem insurmountable to each group member when they are in their place of vulnerability and need.

-Wishes for a life with less of the most familiar difficulties, and instead, striving for a life with new meaning and new aliveness, will inevitably be a challenge to sustain.
-Any real work in the service of moving one's life forward in new ways will be accompanied by feelings of fear, insecurity, frustration and inadequacy, along with one's own personal hauntings of past failures in relationships, and rejections by others.
+Wishes for a life with less of the familiar difficulties, and instead, for one with new meaning and new aliveness, will inevitably be accompanied by feelings of fear, insecurity, anger and shame, along with one's own personal hauntings of past failures in relationships, and rejections by others.

-- Moving beyond one's scripts will requires group members to discover new people in their lives that have a greater range of life skills than those in their families of origin had. - Group members need time to adjust to new relational possibilities, ones that allow them to discover that the group is a resource they can make good use of.
+- Moving beyond one's scripts will requires group members to discover that the new people in their lives may have a far greater range of life skills than their families of origin had. - The group members need time to adjust to the new relational possibilities, ones that allow them to discover that the group is a resource they can make good use of.

-4 - Crossing the Threshold II - Orienting Toward The Unknown
+4 - Crossing the Threshold II - Orienting Towards The Unknown

-As mentioned earlier, group members will at some point have to enter a necessary sense of risk and bear the uncertainty of unfolding, here-and-now moments with their group, once they set aside the well-worn tracks of their life scripts.
+As mentioned earlier, group members will at some point have to enter into a necessary sense of risk, and bear the uncertainty of unfolding, here-and-now moments with their group, once they set aside the well-worn tracks of their life scripts.
 They must come face-to-face with the unknown that happens in the group.

-• Every group member will have to become more tolerant of the unknown.
-As well, each group member needs the opportunity to discover that others can be teachers of new ways of interacting and being.
+• Every group member will have to become more tolerant of the unpredictable, and as well each group member has to see that others can be teachers of new ways of interacting and being.

-Throughout the process of the Journey, the group facilitator becomes oriented to creating an environment that differs from the participant's life scripts.
+During a group intensive, the role of the group facilitator is become devoted to both recognizing and creating the environment that differs from the participant's life scripts.
 They must consistently point towards a future that holds possibilities beyond what is most assumed or expected.

-5 - How The Group Facilitator Can Stumble in the Dark Forest of the Helper's Psyche
+5 - How A Group Facilitator Can Stumble in the Dark Forest of the Helper's Psyche